Camotes Islands: Economy

 The predominant industries on the Camotes Islands are farming (including corn, rice, pigs, chicken and cattle), fishing and tourism.

 There are about 22 tourist resorts catering to both domestic and international visitors with many public and private beaches.

 Also in the Camotes Islands you can find tourist spots such as Buho Rock, Greenlake Park, Mt.
 Calvary (Kalbaryo), Lake Danao and the vast mangrove swamp along the sides of the road from Pacijan (San Francisco) to Poro.
 There are many caves such as Bukilat Cave, Timubo Cave and Guadalupe Cave which has a fresh-water underground lake.
 There are also two waterfalls, one in Poro and one in Tudela.
 There is diving and snorkeling opportunities at some of the resorts.

 The major employers are CELCO (Camotes Electric Cooperative), Camotes Hillside Academy and Kinoshita Pearl Farm.
 There is a small hospital.
 Fiesta Mall, the first mall on the island opened in 2015.
 A new integrated casino resort with condos is scheduled to open in December, 2016.
 Tourism in the key economic development for the future of the island with a focus on the white sand beaches, safe and clean environment.

-There are two colleges on the island: Cebu Technology University (Camotes) and Mount Moriah College.
+There are two colleges on the island: Cebu Technological University (CTU - Camotes) and Mount Moriah College.